Professional Chinese Translation Services

 What special challenges do you face when you translate or interpret Chinese?

-As a professional Chinese translation specialist I can tel you of typical difficullties.
-When I translate English to Chinese or Chinese to English or other western languages, the contrast between the pictogrammatic and phonetic symbols can cause difficulties.
+As a professional Chinese translation specialist I can tell you of our typical difficulties.
+When I translate English to Chinese or Chinese to English or other western languages, the contrast between the pictogrammatic and phonetic symbols can be awkward.
 One Chinese character can carry its meaning alone, or it can make up a single word in combination with two or more characters.
 Then again, Chinese words don’t change by gender, number or case, sentences have a fixed order, and attention must be paid to the wider context, which can be a problem for an interpreter, especially a simultaneous interpreter.

 Chinese phonetics are based on well-established rules of tonal pronunciation (even, rising, rising-falling, falling).
 Words that are pronounced the same phonetically but have different tones have different meanings, which further complicates interpretation.
 For an interpreter to translate English to Chinese, she cannot be tone-deaf!
 You can see that, whether translating or interpreting, you must be prepared for a real challenge, and if you choose to master this language and work in translation you must be ready to constantly learn and improve.